 Taking the smoothest line

 There are two main methods of cornering and there pros and cons to each method.
 The Institute of Advanced Motorists will teach you a slightly different way of cornering when you can’t see around the corner because of the ‘vanishing point’ (I’ll explain this in another post).
 Technically, the smoothest way around a corner is the racing line.
 This is best explained in a diagram (below).
 Approaching the corner you stay near the outside, i.e. if you’re approaching a right-hand bend, move to the left of the road.
 Brake mostly in a straight line.
-You can use a little trailing brake (very gentle braking) as you start to turn.
+You can use a little trailing brake (very gentle braking) as you start to turn, and this will be necessary if the corner has a decreasing radius (i.e. gets sharper).
 Aim the car at the apex of the bend (but not crossing the centre line); ideally your inside wheels will be just to the left of the centre line.
 Then let it drift out towards the outside of the curve.
 With practice you will start to feel the smoothest line through the corner.
 Driving this line is the most gentle curve between the change in direction.

 For a left-hand bend you will move to the right of your lane (don’t cross the centre line).
 The apex is on the inside of the corner.
 Try not to cross any edge lines as there may be rough patches, bumps or objects that could damage your tyres.
 Then let it drift out to the right hand of your lane.
 If there’s an approaching vehicle (particularly a heavy one), then you would not do this because you want to maintain a safety margin, but if there is no traffic it is safe to smooth out the corner.

 This line creates the least stress on the car, the least g-forces and allows you to maintain a greater speed through the corner, thus saving fuel.
 It also gives you a better margin of error mid-corner.